Herva Nelli: Biography

 On September 22, 1956, La Nelli created the role of Bethsheba in the American premiere of Darius Milhaud's David, co-starring Harve Presnell, Mack Harrell, and Giorgio Tozzi, conducted by Izler Solomon, and staged by Harry Horner.
 It was performed at the Hollywood Bowl, as presented by the Festival of Faith and Freedom Committee of the American Association for Jewish Education.

 At the Teatro Colón, in 1958, she was the soprano soloist for Beethoven's Ninth Symphony, conducted by Juan José Castro.
 In 1960, the soprano sang Aida with the New York Opera Festival touring to Washington, DC.

 Among the orchestras with which she sang the Verdi Requiem were the New York Philharmonic (conducted by Guido Cantelli, 1955) and the New Orleans Philharmonic-Symphony Orchestra (1955).
 The prima donna toured to Colombia, Puerto Rico, and Madeira.

 Nelli gave her farewell in April 1962, with the Brooklyn Opera Company, at the Academy of Music, in Norma, conducted by Carlo Moresco.
 In retirement, she acquired a particular reputation as a chef.
 In 1985, she appeared in an interview in the documentary Toscanini: The Maestro, which was telecast over PBS in 1988.

-On May 31, 1994, the soprano died of leukemia at the age of eighty-five, at the Sharon Country Manor, in Connecticut.
+On May 31, 1994, the soprano died of heart failure, with subdural hematoma and dementia contributing to her death, at the age of eighty-five, at the Sharon Country Manor, in Connecticut.
 She was buried in the South Dover Rural Cemetery, in Wingdale, New York.

 In 2005, reviewing the DVD release of the Concert Version of Aida, Ira Siff, in Opera News, noted that "there is a sense of occasion here, as the eighty-two-year-old Toscanini … unleashes a performance of immense power.
 Herva Nelli may not possess a voice of distinctive beauty, but she is committed to the drama and lives every moment through the music.
 Both of Aida's big arias are handled with care and conviction, the 'O patria mia' particularly nuanced and convincing.
 Yes, one could wish for a longer, more dolce high C, but her reading of the aria is mesmerizing…."